Weswit/Lightstreamer-example-RoomBall-adapter-java/README.md

 - movement commands;
 - changing last message for the player.

 The Metadata Adapter inherits from the reusable [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) and just adds a simple support for message submission.
-It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.
+It should not be used as a reference, as no guaranteed delivery and no clustering support is shown.

 # Build #